SpadaSimone/DIMENSION-JUMPER_OOP/readme.md

 # DimensionJumper #

-*This project is my personal learning session, by writing this software i learned some basics skills in AngularJS, HTML and CSS development.*
+*This project is my personal learning session, by writing this software i learned some basics skills in AngularJS, HTML and CSS development.
+This is the second learning session and i'm going to switch from SP to OOP*

 **Getting started:**
 Pull this project or download it from https://github.com/SpadaSimone/DimensionJumper.